cjryan/znc-openshift-quickstart/README.md

 [ ** ] ZNC 1.4 - http://znc.in`

 Once this occurs, you can use your favorite IRC chat client to connect.
 The ZNC docs are particularly helpful in this regard.
 Also, you may need to port-forward your app to your local machine using 'rhc port-forward -a <your app name>'.

+### Connecting with a client

+ZNC provides several guides for popular IRC chat clients.
+For an excellent command line client, see [weechat](http://wiki.znc.in/Weechat)